The ‘Deep Cover’ podcast tells the story behind one of the most absurd undercover drug busts ever

 Which is fitting because it all started when Stowaway Entertainment producer Jeff Singer sent Halpern an unpublished manuscript of a novel written by a former FBI agent.

-That agent was Simmons, but that book was a wee bit too pulpy to be believed.
+That agent was Timmons, but that book was a wee bit too pulpy to be believed.

 “The premise of the podcast is that I get this unpublished memoir sent to me from this former FBI agent, who tells this incredible tale, and I kind of ask, ‘Could this possibly be true?’
 Much of the reporting is following this unreliable narrative of the memoir.”